Our Therapeutic Approach

 Green Chimneys’ approach focuses on an awareness of how trauma impacts human and animal lives, that a healing setting can benefit both, and that there is a broader parallel between human, animal, environmental and societal well-being.

-The Sam and Myra Ross Farm & Wildlife Center primarily serves Green Chimneys School and the Residential Treatment Center with nature-based activities that are also infused into programs across the organization, including summer camp, nursery school/day care, and community-based programs.
+The Sam and Myra Ross Farm & Wildlife Center primarily serves Green Chimneys School and the Residential Treatment Center with nature-based activities that are also infused into programs across the organization, including our summer camp, preschool, and community-based programs.

 Growing with Animals